jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Focusing your life solely on making a buck shows a poverty of ambition.
-It asks too little of yourself.
-And it will leave you unfulfilled.
+Set your goals high, and don't stop till you get there.
-- Barack Obama
+- Bo Jackson

-Updated on: [7/18/2024]
+Updated on: [7/20/2024]
 <!-- #quoteEnd -->
 </pre>